Grok generates sexualised images of children on X

 Technology: Deepfake; Generative AI; Text-to-image

-December 24, 2025.
-AI integrates a new "edit image" button into Grok on the X platform, allowing users to modify existing photos and videos with text prompts
+December 15, 2025.
+AI integrates a new "edit image" button into Grok on the X platform, allowing users to modify existing photos and videos with text prompts.
+Users discover the tool can bypass safety filters to "digitally undress" women and children, prompting a "mass digital undressing spree" with over 20,000 images generated in a week.

 December 28, 2025.
 Grok generates an image of two female minors in sexualised attire.
-The @Grok account later posts a rare apology, acknowledging a "failure in safeguards" and potential CSAM violations
+The @Grok account later posts an apology, acknowledging a "failure in safeguards" and potential CSAM violations.

 January 7, 2026.
-The Internet Watch Foundation announces it has discovered Category C CSAM of 11-13yo girls on dark web, generated via Grok
+The Internet Watch Foundation announces it has discovered Category C CSAM of 11-13 year-old girls on the dark web, generated via Grok.

 January 9, 2026.
 X limits Grok's image-editing features to Premium subscribers.
-Critics argue this treats the creation of non-consensual imagery as a "premium service" rather than a safety risk
+Critics argue this treats the creation of non-consensual imagery as a "premium service" rather than a safety risk.
+Malaysia and Indonesia block Grok entirely.

 January 10-12, 2026.
 Indonesia and Malaysia become the first nations to temporarily block access to Grok.
 The UK’s Ofcom regulator launches a formal investigation under the Online Safety Act.

 January 14, 2026.
+Musk states he is "not aware of any naked underage images generated by Grok." xAI announces that X users will no longer be able to use Grok to alter images of real people to show them in revealing clothing - though restrictions remain incomplete for verified users and standalone Grok apps.
 California’s Attorney General Rob Bonta opens an investigation into xAI.
 The UK government announces that the Data (Use and Access) Act 2025 will take immediate effect to criminalise AI-deepfake creation.

 AIAAIC Repository ID: AIAAIC2178